WildSeaTurtle/slow/README.md

 The main method calculates and prints Fibonacci numbers using both recursive and fast iterative methods for a range of values.

-Calculates the Fibonacci number recursively.
+@param i The index of the Fibonacci number to calculate
+@return The calculated Fibonacci number